Reduced Order Models

 Aerodynamics of Flapping Airfoils:

 Massive savings in the time required by parametric studies for the aerodynamic design of flapping airfoils may be obtained via the evaluation of low-order models rather than using high-fidelity simulations.
 The latter generally comprise obtaining solutions of the unsteady Navier-Stokes equations, in a framework accounting for body motion, involving tenths or hundreds of thousands of degrees of freedom.
-Model order reduction provides a means to obtain approximate solutions of the flow, as well as describing the non-linear behavior of the aerodynamic forces generated by flapping airfoils, employing only a minute fraction of the resources demanded by a high-fidelity model.
+Vortex methods provide a means to obtain approximate solutions of the flow, as well as describing the non-linear behavior of the aerodynamic forces generated by flapping airfoils, employing only a minute fraction of the resources demanded by a high-fidelity model.
 In addition, achieving real-time simulations represents a key issue for flow control in micro-aerial vehicles.

 N-factor Transition Prediction: